https://www.nhl.com/penguins/player/vasily-ponomarev-8482102

 Observations

-September 2023 – The best forward that showed up for the Carolina Hurricanes the prospect showcase, Ponomaryov showed that he deserves a legit chance at the NHL roster.
+September 2023 – The best forward that showed up for the Carolina Hurricanes at the prospect showcase, Ponomarev, showed that he deserves a legit chance at the NHL roster.
 Consistently trusted on the top penalty killing unit, as well as the top power play, the work that Ponomarev has been putting in with the NHL players currently in Carolina was evident.
 Putting up at least one point (a goal and three assists, to be exact), and consistently being the best player, in each game showed that he is about ready to step into a role with the Hurricanes.
 It also confirmed that his great year with the Chicago Wolves in the AHL during the 2022-2023 season was not a fluke.
-Ponomarev has a real, legit chance to sneak onto the fourth line of the Hurricanes depending on his performance in training camp, and even if he doesn’t make the big league club out of camp I do not think it takes too long to see him make his NHL debut.
+Ponomarev has a real, legit chance to sneak onto the fourth line of the Hurricanes, depending on his performance in training camp, and even if he doesn’t make the big league club out of camp, I do not think it takes too long to see him make his NHL debut.
 Nick Bass

 May 2023 – A massive riser in the prospect rankings, Ponomarev has concluded his rookie year in the AHL.
 A solid defense-minded center, Ponomarev found his groove on the offensive end of the ice this season, with 46 points in 64 games and 24 of those being goals.
-His shooting percentage is probably a little inflated but there is no reason he cannot keep this up.
-Ponomarev is certainly a player to keep your eye on going into training camp as Ponomarev, Jack Drury and Jamieson Rees will more than likely battle it out for a roster spot.
+His shooting percentage is probably a little inflated, but there is no reason he cannot keep this up.
+Ponomarev is certainly a player to keep your eye on going into training camp, as Ponomarev, Jack Drury, and Jamieson Rees will more than likely battle it out for a roster spot.
 Nick Bass

-March 2022 – The 20-year-old second-rounder has split time across the Russian MHL, VHL and KHL this season, putting up a total of 10 goals and 14 assists in 39 games at all levels.
+March 2022 – The 20-year-old second-rounder has split time across the Russian MHL, VHL, and KHL this season, putting up a total of 10 goals and 14 assists in 39 games at all levels.
 It likely isn’t easy getting into a groove and being deployed consistently with the shuffling about.
 He is one season removed from going more than a point per game for Shawinigan in the QMJHL, and is seeing his opportunity overseas.
-He has seen his NHL Equivalency numbers dip for the last three seasons, and is not currently a major threat to steal playing time away from Carolina’s established top-six forwards, or higher ranked prospects.
+He has seen his NHL Equivalency numbers dip for the last three seasons, and is not currently a major threat to steal playing time away from Carolina’s established top-six forwards, or higher-ranked prospects.
 Alex Wyatt

-April 2021 – Ponomaryov finished the QMJHL season fourth on Shawinigan in total points with 38 in 33 games.
+April 2021 – Ponomarev finished the QMJHL season fourth on Shawinigan in total points with 38 in 33 games.
 He had 10 goals and 28 assists (second on the team) and was one of the most consistent performers on Shawinigan’s roster.
 The QMJHL will not be running playoffs this year, so his 2021 season has officially come to an end.
 Austin Broad

 Attributes